Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Why the other options are incorrect:

-❌ **A. Grunt build task**
-→ Grunt is for JavaScript, not Java
+❌ **A. Grunt build task**.   → Grunt is for JavaScript, not Java

-❌ **C. Xcode build task**
-→ Xcode is for iOS/macOS development, not Java
+❌ **C. Xcode build task**.  → Xcode is for iOS/macOS development, not Java

-❌ **D. Gradle – Run Checkstyle**
-→ Checkstyle focuses mainly on **formatting and coding standards**, not semantic issues like unused variables or empty catch blocks
+❌ **D. Gradle – Run Checkstyle**. → Checkstyle focuses mainly on **formatting and coding standards**, not semantic issues like unused variables or empty catch blocks

 Tool comparison: